 TTB’s alcohol labeling requirements ensure that consumers have accurate and truthful information about the alcoholic beverages they purchase.
 All labels must accurately reflect the drink’s contents, including its alcohol by volume (ABV), ingredients, and allergen information.
 Inaccurate or misleading labels can lead to serious health consequences for consumers, especially those with allergies or other medical conditions.

-Restrict Alcohol Content to Safe Levels
+Restrict Alcohol Content to Safe Levels for the Consumer

 The TTB’s regulations on alcohol content are intended to protect public health and safety by ensuring that alcoholic beverages do not exceed safe levels of alcohol.
 ABV percentage varies by drink type in the U.S. but is generally between 4% and 21%.